 Further south on the edge of Cap de Salou, a small path dotted with asparagus plants and sea lilies leads to the striking red Salou Lighthouse, and to the east, perched atop a hill, the 12th-century Tarragona Cathedral shows off its intricate Gothic and Romanesque architecture.

-When is the best time to stay in a vacation rental in Salou?
+The best time to stay in a holiday rental in Salou

 Salou experiences a Mediterranean climate, with hot, balmy summers and mild winters.
 The summer months can see hours of high sun, suitable for long days on the beach.
 Autumn brings the rain, with September to October seeing high levels of precipitation.
 The temperatures typically drop from November into March, with the air remaining chilly until the area heats up in mid-May to welcome spring.
 The late winter often experiences snow before the spring flowers blossom.